naodgoitom/eri-chat/README.md

 1. The application uses llama.cpp to load and execute GGUF models.
 As llama.cpp is written in pure C/C++, it is easy to compile on Android-based targets using the [NDK](https://developer.android.com/ndk).

-2. The `smollm` module uses a `llm_inference.cpp` class which interacts with llama.cpp's C-style API to execute the GGUF model and a JNI binding `smollm.cpp`.
-Check the [C++ source files here](https://github.com/shubham0204/SmolChat-Android/tree/main/smollm/src/main/cpp).
-On the Kotlin side, the [`SmolLM`](https://github.com/shubham0204/SmolChat-Android/blob/main/smollm/src/main/java/io/shubham0204/smollm/SmolLM.kt) class provides the required methods to interact with the JNI (C++ side) bindings.

-3. The `app` module contains the application logic and UI code.
-Whenever a new chat is opened, the app instantiates the `SmolLM` class and provides it the model file-path which is stored by the [`LLMModel`](https://github.com/shubham0204/SmolChat-Android/blob/main/app/src/main/java/io/shubham0204/smollmandroid/data/DataModels.kt) entity in the ObjectBox.
-   Next, the app adds messages with role `user` and `system` to the chat by retrieving them from the database and using `LLMInference::addChatMessage`.

-4. For tasks, the messages are not persisted, and we inform to `LLMInference` by passing `_storeChats=false` to `LLMInference::loadModel`.
+2. For tasks, the messages are not persisted, and we inform to `LLMInference` by passing `_storeChats=false` to `LLMInference::loadModel`.

 ## Technologies